-3.6.1.2 Conforming capital expenditure in the earlier access arrangement period

-The AER is required to consider whether the capex in the earlier access arrangement period is conforming.
-The relevant test is whether the expenditure was justified and would have been incurred by a prudent service provider acting efficiently, in accordance with accepted good industry practice, to achieve the lowest sustainable cost of providing services.
+3.6.1.2 Conforming capital expenditure in the earlier access arrangement period accordance with accepted good industry practice, to achieve the lowest sustainable cost of providing services.
 The AER considers that the capex incurred by Envestra over the earlier access arrangement period was compliant.
-Therefore, a total of \$185 million (\$2010-11) has been added to the opening capital base at 1 July 2006.
+Therefore, a total of \$82 million (\$2010-11) has been added to the opening capital base at 1 July 2006.